Cost of Living in Tokyo – 2024 Guide

 Others¥2,400¥2,538¥1,689¥2,044

 However, for a single person, the monthly utility cost is generally lower because when the person is out of the home, there is no one else to use any of the utilities, especially electricity, which is the biggest component of your monthly utility costs.
-Using the Tokyo Electric Power Company (TEPCO) guide, you can calculate your electricity bill.
+You can use this guide to understand how Tokyo Electric Power Company (TEPCO) calculates your electricity bill.

 You can also check more details about Tokyo’s utility costs here.